austinth127/ice-cs3/README.md

 # ice-cs3
-Adv.
-CS3 project.
+Advanced CS3 project.
 Developed by Austin Huizinga, Nicolas Cimo, and Nolan Cleaver

+Essentially a Pokemon-style, top down rpg set in Antartica for some reason.

+cool cool